-Chicken tenderloins, which are located below the breast meat of a chicken, are long, slender cuts of white meat.
-Tenderloins are lean meat with a high protein-to-fat ratio.
-This makes chicken tenderloins a great choice for a balanced diet.
-Broiling tenderloins in the oven is fast and convenient.
-It also allows you to put grill marks on the chicken which increases its taste and flavor.
-Tenderloins also take well to marinating, which further augments and improves their flavor.
+Chicken tenderloins (aka chicken tenders), which are located below the breast meat of a chicken, are long, slender cuts of white meat.
+They're a lean meat with a high protein-to-fat ratio.
+This makes them a great choice for a balanced diet.

-Refrigerate the tenderloins in the sealed plastic bag with the marinade for at least one hour.
-You can marinate the chicken tenderloins for longer than one hour, but you should not exceed more than six hours.
-The longer you marinate the tenderloin, the more flavor is imparted into the chicken.
+- Refrigerate the tenders in the sealed plastic bag with the marinade for at least 1 hour.
+You can marinate the chicken tenderloins for longer than 1 hour, but you should not exceed 6 hours.
+The longer you marinate the tenderloin, the more flavorful the chicken will be.

-Place the chicken tenderloins on a broiler plate so that they are evenly spaced from each other.
+- Place the chicken tenderloins on a broiler plate so that they're evenly spaced from each other.

-Broil the chicken for four to five minutes and then flip the tenderloins with tongs.
+- Broil the chicken for 4 to 5 minutes, then flip the tenderloins with tongs.

-Cook the tenderloins another four to five minutes.
+- Cook the tenderloins another 4 to 5 minutes.